softwaresaved/BioJS-SSI-Collaboration/Documentation_Guidelines/Developer_Guidelines.md

 ### Introduction

 These guidelines are designed to detail best practice in using various packages, components or APIs available in BioJS as a developer.
-With BioJS, one can either

 ### Learning Resources